raghuram-gs/web-authentication-authorization/README.md

 ![](Images/AuthorizationExample.png)

-## What is OAuth2.0 ?
+## What is OAuth 2.0 ?

 OAuth 2.0 is the industry-standard protocol for authorization

-OAuth2.0 solves the problem of deledated authorization for e.g.
+It solves the problem of delegated authorization

+### OAuth 2.0 Terminologies

+* Resource owner

+One who owns the resource.
+If you have an account with Google or Facebook then you are the owner of these accounts

+* Client

+The application that needs the resource.

+It is the application(E.g Mobile app or Web app) that the resource owner uses which wants the data from the accounts(for e.g Google or facebook) of the resource owner.

+* Authorization server

+The system which grants the permission upon consent of the resource owner to access data (for e.g. accounts.google.com)

+*